christianh814/ocp4-upi-helpernode/README.md

 ansible-playbook -e @vars.yaml tasks/main.yml
 ```

-## Check DNS
+## Helper Script

-Once it's ran, check if the DNS is okay with the checker script
+You can run this script and it's options to display helpful information about the install.

 ```
 /usr/local/bin/helpernodecheck